 Neither company were the first to release an Android One smartphone in Europe, though.
 The HTC U11 Life, a mid-range smartphone, came out towards the end of 2017, though the US got an Android One version of the Moto X4 marginally before then.

 - The best Nokia phones money can buy

 Three years of security updates, two of upgrades

 Android One promises to be the most secure version of Android around, outside of the version on the Pixel at least.
-You get three years of security updates - which arrive in the month they’re released - which keeps you guarded against the latest software vulnerabilities.
+You get at least three years of security updates - which arrive in the month they’re released - which keeps you guarded against the latest software vulnerabilities.

 This is an extremely important, but often ignored, factor when purchasing a smartphone, particularly in a time when personal data is extremely valuable and constantly under attack.